greenpandaio/grading-sdk-android-example/README.md

 For example to customise the assessment tests that will be included and the primary color you can pass the following config object.
 Also you can switch between Staging or Production environments.
 **Partner id** and **name** is **required** and is specific to your company account at pandas. **storeLocationsURL** refers to the page displayed when selecting the dropOff option to view your store locations.

-**deviceImei** setting is optional.
-If an IMEI is known to the host app, it can be provided in order to skip the IMEI entry screen and get a price directly.
+**evaluations**  is used only for the Home flow, the other Eligibility flows have a fixed set of evaluations.

 ```